TRIQS/nda/doc/ex6.md

  [0,0,0,1]]
 ```

-If `A` would not be in Fortran-order, this code snippet wouldn't compile since the elements of a single column are not
+If `A` would not be in Fortran-order, this code snippet would still compile and also give us the expected output.
-contiguous in memory in C-order.
+However, since the elements of a single column are not contiguous in memory in C-order, it would broadcast each element
+separately.
+This can have enormous implications on the performance.
+We recommend to always use MPI routines with
+contiguous arrays/views, so that **nda** can make the MPI calls as efficiently as possible.

 > **Note**: All MPI routines have certain requirements for the arrays/views involved in the operation.
 Please check out
 > the documentation of the individual function, e.g. in this case nda::mpi_broadcast, if you have doubts.